apache/kylin/website/docs/development/how_to_subscribe_mailing_list.md

 ---

 ### Mailing List Table
-These are the mailing lists that have been established for kylin project.
-For each list, there is a subscribe, unsubscribe, and an archive link.
+These are the mailing lists that have been established for the Kylin project.
+For each list, there is a subscribe, unsubscribe, and archive link.

 | Mailing List |                    Subscribe Link                    |                     Unsubscribe Link                     |                               Archive Link                                |
 |:------------:|:----------------------------------------------------:|:--------------------------------------------------------:|:-------------------------------------------------------------------------:|